matthewdrees/matthewdrees.github.io/_posts/2022-03-15-astrophysics-for-people-in-a-hurry.md

 ---
 layout: post
-title:  "Book Notes: Astrophysics for People in a Hurry"
+title:  "Book notes: Astrophysics for People in a Hurry"
 category: book
 ---